The Last Spritz

 ValentinoEDT

-“Cardamom, vanilla, and vetiver with a Roman edge.
-Unexpected and oddly addictive.”
+Mineral notes, salt, and violet leaf with a Roman edge.
+Unexpected and oddly addictive.

-Born in Roma is the spicy pick that earns its place through sheer distinctiveness.
-The cardamom-vanilla-vetiver combination reads simultaneously warm and slightly edgy — there's a grittiness to the vetiver that keeps the sweetness in check.
+Born in Roma EDT is the salty-mineral pick that earns its place through sheer distinctiveness.
+The mineral-violet-leaf-salt top into a sage-and-ginger heart and a woody-vetiver base reads simultaneously fresh and slightly edgy — there's a flinty, almost briny quality that keeps it from going generic-aquatic.
 It's polarizing in the best way: people either love it or ask what on earth you're wearing.
 Both reactions are correct.

-At $60–85 it delivers a fragrance profile that you simply don't see at this price point very often.
+At $65–$85 it delivers a fragrance profile that you simply don't see at this price point very often.
 The Roma-inspired positioning is genuine — this doesn't smell like a department store cologne, it smells like a specific aesthetic decision.
 For guys who want something memorable rather than safe, Born in Roma is the under-$100 pick that delivers the most personality.
+See the full breakdown.

 Givenchy Gentleman Réserve Privée